Dropping or Withdrawing from a Course

 Students who withdraw after the drop period will not receive a 100 percent tuition refund.
 You must withdraw before or during the drop period of your class to receive a refund, excluding the application fee.*

 For more information, please visit the Refund Policies page.

 UMUC students are expected to make payment at the time of registration.
 There are penalties for non-payment.
 If your payment is not received by the due date, you may be penalized by being disenrolled from your courses or having your account balance transferred to the State Central Collections Unit (SCCU).

 * Under special circumstances, a student may request an exception to course drop and withdrawal and refund policies.
 For a list of qualifying circumstances and instructions on how to apply for an exception, please see the Exceptions to Course Drop and Withdrawals and Refund Policies page.

-Students who drop or withdraw from courses may be required to repay veterans educational benefits received for the course(s).
+Students who drop or withdraw from courses will be required to repay veterans educational benefits received for the course(s).
 This may include tuition payments, book allowances, housing or monthly allowances.
-The Department of Veterans Affairs (DVA) may reduce benefits from the beginning date of the term.
-And a student may be required to repay all benefits unless they can show that the drop/withdrawal was due to "mitigating circumstances," which are defined as unavoidable or unexpected events beyond your control, such as illness or employment/child care changes.
-The DVA may ask you to submit supporting evidence for your withdrawal, such as a statement from your doctor or employer.
-If mitigating circumstances are approved, the DVA will usually allow benefits up to the last date of attendance.
+The Department of Veterans Affairs (VA) may reduce benefits from the beginning date of your enrollment.
+And you may be required to repay all benefits unless you can show that the drop/withdrawal was due to "mitigating circumstances," which are defined as unavoidable or unexpected events beyond your control, such as illness or employment/child care changes.
+The VA will ask you to submit supporting evidence for your withdrawal, such as a statement from your doctor or employer.
+If mitigating circumstances are approved, the VA may allow benefits up to the last date of attendance.

 Dropping or withdrawing from courses may require you to pay back the military if you used tuition assistance.
 If you are an active, Reserve or National Guard student who enrolled in the course through the GAE portal, you must drop or withdraw from a class using Go Army Ed.